turingschool/gear-up/privilege_and_empathy.markdown

 ## Introductions (10 min)

-The facilitator will kick of the session by reviewing the overview described above.
+The facilitator will kick off the session by reviewing the overview described above.
 After that overview, small groups will do whip around to each member: every individual should share briefly how they're feeling (concerns about the session, lunch coma, TGIF).

 ## Privilege Statements and Reflection (15 min)